 We believe that the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture (Gen. 2:18-25).
 We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other (I Cor.
 6:18; 7:2-5; Heb.
 13:4).
 We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.

-We believe that in order to preserve the function and integrity of Reformed Christian Church of Orlando as the local Body of Christ, and to provide a biblical role model to the Church’s members and the community, it is imperative that all persons employed by the Reformed Christian Church of Orlando in any capacity, or who serve as volunteers, agree to and abide by this Statement on Marriage, Gender, and Sexuality (Matt.
+We believe that in order to preserve the function and integrity of Reformed Christian Church as the local Body of Christ, and to provide a biblical role model to the Church’s members and the community, it is imperative that all persons employed by the Reformed Christian Church in any capacity, or who serve as volunteers, agree to and abide by this Statement on Marriage, Gender, and Sexuality (Matt.
 5:16; Phil.
 2:14-16; I Thess.
 5:22).

 We believe that God offers redemption and restoration to all who confess and forsake their sin, seeking His mercy and forgiveness through Jesus Christ (Acts 3:19-21; Rom.
 10:9-10; I Cor.
 6:9-11).